apauaie/protakwim/README.md

 # ProTakwim
-ProTakwim is a php based system for Raspberry Pi with Malaysia prayer time obtained from Azanpro.
+ProTakwim is a php based system for Raspberry Pi with Malaysia prayer time obtained from azanpro.

 This system is adapted from #pi-prayertime